 A Day in the Life of a Therapeutic Riding Volunteer

-Volunteering in a therapeutic riding program enables you to make a difference helping animals and people.
+Being a therapeutic riding volunteer enables you to make a difference helping animals and people.
 At the same time, you witness the difference horse interaction makes in lives of kids and adults who struggle with aspects of life.

-Tuesdays are my day for volunteering with SLO Hoofbeats Therapeutic Riding program, which operates Little Riders in Arroyo Grande.
-Even as the demands of my family – like getting my daughter to soccer practice – push into my Tuesday afternoons, I fiercely protect my time at Little Riders.
+A few years ago Tuesdays were days for volunteering with SLO Hoofbeats Therapeutic Riding program, which operated Little Riders in Arroyo Grande.
+Even as the demands of my family – like getting my daughter to soccer practice – pushed into my Tuesday afternoons, I fiercely protected my time at Little Riders.

 Why?
 Because this work makes a difference in the lives of the horses and riders and it builds my community.